VirtualAnalogy/Paraphrasis/README.md

 migrating to PluginParameters, then you can at least mirror the data in a PluginParameters set and observe parameter changes to synchronize the set with your preferred data storage container.

+Please note that PluginParameters must be built in multithreaded mode, otherwise parameter updates will be delivered from the audio thread.
+See the README of the PluginParameters project for more details.
+Also be sure to look at the source code of the demo project which demonstrates usage of PluginParameters with the GUI components.

 TeragonGuiComponents also is built on [Juce][2], though it is certainly possible to use the graphics with VSTGUI (or other GUI toolkits).
 While use of